 Note: If we do not receive this documentation from you within 2 weeks of the due dates, your internship will be revoked.

 The eligibility requirements are set by the government funding body and not by ECO Canada.
 No exceptions to the requirements will be made.

-Host: A host is an eligible employer, who works in or on projects in science, technology, engineering or mathematics, and is creating a new full-time environmental job.
+Host: A host is an eligible employer, who works in or on projects in science, technology, engineering, mathematics or natural resources and is creating a new full-time environmental job.